hfleitas/mvt/Worksheet.md

 ## 🪜 Steps

 **Hint:** Fill in the blanks.

+### 1. Create Table
-1. Using kql function `fn_sbt_TrailerLocationsGeofence` create an empty table.
+Using kql function `fn_sbt_TrailerLocationsGeofence` create an empty table.
 ```kql
 .set-or-replace <blank> <| fn_sbt_TrailerLocationsGeofence | limit <blank>
 ```

+Validations:
+- leverage `.show tables` to confirm the new table exists.
+- query the table to make sure it exists and that it's empty with the expected schema columns.

+### 2. Update Policy
-2. Enable the update policy so as data lands on the raw table (source table) it gets transformed automatically to the new table (derrived/target table).
+Enable the update policy so as data lands on the raw table (source table) it gets transformed automatically to the new table (derrived/target table).
 ````kql
 .alter table <blank> policy update
 ```